mitsuhiko/super-secret-wsgi-replacement/webapi.rst

 If the server does not know a setting (eg: if threads are reused or not) it should set the value to `None`.

+..
+XXX: signalling restarts.  let the server call a callback before request, send data the other way round basically.

 Low Level Registration
 ----------------------